Varneryo/bulk-mailer/README.md

 The mailer requires 3 files to run.

 user.csv - a user info file containing a single line sender information.
 Format is as follows:
-"Full Name","SMTP email username","SMTP password>,"SMTP Server"
+"Full Name","SMTP email username","SMTP password","SMTP Server"

 example user.csv:
-Daniel Booth,daniel@exampledomain.com,password,mail,exampledomain.com
+Daniel Booth,daniel@exampledomain.com,password,mail.exampledomain.com

 emails.csv - a csv file containing all the recipients for your email.
 Format is as follows: